-Are you ready to sell a diamond ring?
-Los Angeles Jewelry Buyer is here to help you sell that engagement ring confidently for a fair cash offer.
-Serving clients throughout Los Angeles County, we leverage decades of expertise in large diamonds and estate jewelry to accurately appraise the market value of your diamond ring.
+We serve clients throughout Los Angeles County.
+Also, we leverage decades of expertise in large diamonds and estate jewelry.
+Doing so enables us to appraise the market value of your diamond ring accurately.

 Commonly Asked Questions From Clients on How to Sell an Engagement Ring

 Once I’ve contacted you, what happens next?

-The reason for this is to best consult you on the value and options for selling your diamond ring before you come into our office.
-This is a valuable free service we offer our clients.
-You can get a sense of what price to expect from the comfort of your home and at no cost to you.
-Think of us as your personal diamond consultant.
-After a brief conversation, you then can decide if you want to make an appointment for an in-person evaluation.
+The reason is to best consult you on the value and options for selling your diamond ring before you visit.
+Of course, this is a valuable free service we offer our clients.
+You can determine what price to expect from the comfort of your home and at no cost to you.

+Therefore, please think of us as your personal diamond consultant.
+After a brief conversation, you can decide if you want to make an appointment for an in-person evaluation.

 How long does it take to sell my diamond ring to you?

-Once in our office it usually takes about 30 to 45 minutes to sell your diamond ring.
+Once in our office, it usually takes about 30 to 45 minutes to sell your diamond ring.

 What are your buying hours?

-Monday to Friday 11 to 5.Call For a Cash Quote Get Quote via Email
+Monday to Friday 11 to 5.

 Is a diamond certificate of any use to you?